Gunjitbedi/Text-Classification/README.md

 # Text Classification

-This is a easy to understand script for 'Text Classfication' using SVM and Naive Bayes.
+This is an easy to understand script for 'Text Classfication' using SVM and Naive Bayes.

 The input file is also uploaded corpus.csv